oinone/oinone-docs/en/UserManual/Designers/UIDesigner/view-type.md

 The extended carrying forms of the form include pop - up windows and drawers.
 Both can complete form interactions in the current scenario.
 The specific choice can be determined based on the amount of content and the usage scenario:
 + The pop - up window appears as a pop - up in the center of the screen and is suitable for operations with fewer form items that need to be completed quickly.
 + The drawer slides out from the edge of the screen and is suitable for scenarios with more form items where detailed information needs to be supplemented.
-For detailed configuration and interaction rules, please refer to the description in "Jump Action Component": [Link Name](/zh-cn/UserManual/Designers/UIDesigner/Components/action.md#2.
+For detailed configuration and interaction rules, please refer to the description in "Jump Action Component": [Jump Action](/en/UserManual/Designers/UIDesigner/Components/action.md#2.
 Jump Action)

 :::